Looking For The Best Robot Vacuum For Hardwood Floors?

 First, they added a new Max Cleaning Mode.

-The N79 has four cleaning modes: auto, spot, edge and single-room.
+The N79 has four cleaning modes: auto, spot, edge, and single-room.
 Now there is a Max mode which increases suction power by 50%.
-This is handy when you are cleaning a spot on your hardwood floor with lots of dirt.
+This is handy when you are cleaning a spot on your wood floors with lots of dirt.
 It also improves the robot’s cleaning ability on a hardwood floor littered with pet hair.